Field trips from Hawaii to the Grand Canyon

 Geology provides many opportunities for students to observe and study in the field.

-The department takes students every year to the Geological Society of America NorthCentral meeting and the Arizona Gem and Mineral Show in Tucson.
+Every year the department takes students to the Geological Society of America NorthCentral meeting and the Tucson Gem and Mineral Show in Tucson, Arizona.
+In addition past trips have included:

 2015 Spring break backpacking the Grand Canyon